na-na-hi/renget/archive/guier.md

 ###->Should I Consider Playing the Game?<-
 !!! note **TL;DR** - Give Star Citizen a go during a freefly event if you are interested.
 As far as spending real money is concerned, you don't need more than the initial 45$ starter pack, and you can buy other ships you want with in-game currency.
 If you're still unsure, check back every 3–6 months.

-If you have seen Star Citizen pop up recently and wanted to give it a try, I will always recommend you do so during a freefly event.
+You may have seen Star Citizen pop up recently and wanted to give it a try, If so, I will always recommend you do so during a freefly event.
 Freefly events will allow you to play the game for free within a certain period of time (usually 1-2 weeks) and will lend you some ships to try out as well, along with discounts on starter packs.
-These happen usually once every quarter and I have listed out some of them further below.
+These happen usually once every quarter and I have also provided more detail about them further down.

-But is it worth your money right now?
-As someone who "plays" Star Citizen regularly, solo and in groups, and has walked new people through the process a few times already, I'm going to have to say that **Star Citizen isn't worth spending any real cash on until they rework the mobi-glass at the very least**.
-If you do decide that you want to spend money, grab a $45 game pack; you don't need more than that.
-Don't listen to retards who say otherwise.
+Take those opportunities to try out the game and decide if you think throwing in $45 for a starter pack is worth it or not.

 Star Citizen is more of a tech demo project than an actual game.
 It's not something you can really devote time and energy to every day and expect results, especially with the occasional database wipe.
 So that being said, if you are not a very patient person, don't bother playing and just occasionally check back on the project every few months or so until you think it's in a better spot to try out.
 ***